Skip to content

 What is a brand voice?

-The definition of your brand voice should start broad and then get very detailed.
-The broad strokes define your overall tone – such as formal, friendly, jokey, or serious.
-At the fine details level you might want to include specific words or phrases that should or shouldn’t be used in your brand communications.
+Creating a brand voice should start broad, and then get very detailed.
+The broad strokes define your overall tone — such as formal, friendly, jokey, or serious — while the details spell out specific words, phrases, and language choices to use (or avoid) in everyday communication.

 We’ll walk you through all the steps of creating a brand voice later in this post.
 For now, start thinking about your brand and what you want it to represent.